-Human Waste DisposalPark visitors are required to carry out all solid human waste and toilet paper from backcountry areas of the park with a commercially produced spill-proof and trash container safe waste bag system, or with a dump-station compatible waste system.
+Human Waste DisposalPark visitors are required to carry out all solid human waste and toilet paper from backcountry areas of the park with a commercially-produced, spill-proof, and trash-container-safe waste bag system or with a dump-station-compatible waste system.
 Doing so will maintain visitor health and safety, preserve the water quality, and reduce other environmental impacts.
 Please help us protect your park!